Odyssey

 What's going on with the buildSubgraphSchema function?

-The buildSubgraphSchema function takes an object containing typeDefs and resolvers and returns a federation-ready subgraph .
-This includes a number of federation directives and types that enable our subgraph to take full advantage of the power of federation.
+The buildSubgraphSchema function takes an object containing typeDefs and resolvers and returns a federation-ready subgraph schema.
+This schema includes a number of federation directives and types that enable our subgraph to take full advantage of the power of federation.
 More on that in a bit!

 1. When we save our changes to the server file, the locally running locations server should restart automatically.
 Now let's check that everything is working correctly!
 Let's go back to our browser window with Apollo Sandbox at http://localhost:4001.

-2. Under the Query root type, we should see a new , _service.
-This is one of the federation-specific s that buildSubgraphSchema adds to the subgraph.
-The uses this to access the string for your subgraph .
-We won't use this directly, but seeing it appear in the tells us that our subgraph is running correctly.
+2. Under the Query root type, we should see a new field, _service.
+This is one of the federation-specific fields that buildSubgraphSchema adds to the subgraph.
+The router uses this field to access the SDL string for your subgraph schema.
+We won't use this field directly, but seeing it appear in the Explorer tells us that our subgraph is running correctly.

 http://localhost:4001